UHDanke/gd_docs/docs/triggers/follows/advanced_follow.md

 Stopping is not instant and schedules the Advanced Follow instance to stop at the next tick of movement.
 The instance still counts as being active even if it's scheduled to stop, so in some cases it can prevent other instances of the same trigger from activating until then.

-Pausing disables the Advanced Follow instance temporarily. **Delay** is not paused and continues to tick down while the trigger is paused.
+Pausing makes the Advanced Follow instance inactive until it is resumed or respawned,  **Delay** is not paused and continues to tick down while the trigger is paused.

 ### Remapping